Canon 2000D vs Panasonic FT7

 It is notable that the 2000D has a hotshoe, while the FT7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 2000D and the FT7 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the FT7 are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the FT7 followed on from the Panasonic FT6.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 2000D and the Panasonic FT7?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 2000D: